Relations among Ramanujan-Type Congruences I: Ramanujan-type and Hecke congruences

-The key idea in a proof of this proposition goes back to work of Ono and Ahlgren-Ono~\cite{ono-2000,ahlgren-ono-2001}, who used a density statement for Hecke eigenvalues by Serre~\cite{serre-1976} in conjunction with the recursion for Fourier coefficients implied by a Hecke congruence.
+The key idea in the proof of this proposition goes back to work of Ono and Ahlgren-Ono~\cite{ono-2000,ahlgren-ono-2001}, who used a density statement for Hecke eigenvalues by Serre~\cite{serre-1976} in conjunction with the recursion for Fourier coefficients implied by a congruence for Hecke eigenvalues.
 Serre's statement naturally comes in two flavors, and Treneer showcased the consequences of one of them.
-The next proposition captures all Ramanujan-type congruences that are implied by Hecke congruences, and allows us to make use of the other flavor of Serre's theorem.
+The next proposition captures all Ra\-ma\-nu\-jan-type congruences that are implied by congruences for Hecke eigenvalues, and allows us to make use of the other flavor of Serre's theorem.
 It features the classical Hecke operator, which we in this paper denote by~$\rmTcl_p$. \begin{proposition} Fix a number field $K \subset \CC$ and a prime ideal~$\ell \subset \OK$ with~$\ell \nisdiv 2$.
 Let~$f$ be a modular form of integral weight~$k$ for a Dirichlet character~$\chi$ modulo~$N$ with Fourier coefficients~$c(f;\,n) \in \OKell$.
 Consider a prime~$p$ that is co-prime to~$\ell N$.
-Assume that we have the Hecke congruence
+Assume that we have the congruence

 If\/~$\lambda_p^2 \equiv 4 \chi(p) p^{k-1} \,\pmod{\ell}$, we have the Ramanujan-type congruence with gaps

 for a positive integer~$m$ if and only if~$m \equiv -1 \,\pmod{\ell}$.
 If~$\lambda_p^2 \not\equiv 4 \chi(p) p^{k-1} \,\pmod{\ell}$ and the~$\rmL$\nbd polynomial